 While our Hospitality Institute is located in Addis Ababa, Ethiopia, the European team does not have dedicated headquarters.
 The members live all across Europe, working for PROJECT-E from their homes.

 Q: How is the organisation structured?
 How many members do we have and in what departements do they work?

-PROJECT-E is structured in two seperate teams: Team Europe and Team Addis.
-The European team is formed solely by students and young professionals, working voluntarily in the departments PR, HR, Fundraising, Finance and Education.
-During weekly skypecalls, we coordinate the workload and discuss responsibilities.
+PROJECT-E is structured in two separate teams: Team Europe and Team Addis.
+The European team is formed solely by roughly 25 students and young professionals, working voluntarily in the departments Public Relations, Talent Management, Fundraising, Finance and is overseen by a Management Board.
+During weekly skype calls, we coordinate the workload and discuss responsibilities.

 Q: Which projects is PROJECT-E working on?

 Our first project started in 2009.
 It was a college for young women from destitute backgrounds offering vocational education in secretarial science.
-After successfully handing over this project to our Ethiopian partner, we have started a hoteloperation project in 2015 – the PROJECT-E Hospitality Institute.
+After successfully handing over this project to our Ethiopian partner, we have started a hotel operation project in 2015 – the PROJECT-E Hospitality Institute (PEHI).